ecnerwala/857coin-2019/templates/index.md

 * You may use GPUs, FPGAs, ASICs, etc.
 * Do not abuse MIT resources to mine blocks.
 * Limit the number of requests you send to the server to 4 requests per minute.

+## Tips for Mining

+* The target block interval is 1 minute, so it's calibrated so that *some person* mines *one block* in a minute.
+Don't give up if your program doesn't finish in 10 seconds!
+* You may want to speed up your arithmetic.
+Python big integers are decently efficient, but they're not perfect.
+The gold standard library is GMP, which you can call in Python using [`gmpy2`](https://pypi.org/project/gmpy2/).
+* The papers describing the VDF have some optimizations for parallelizing the VDF proof (computing $\pi$).
+* Experiment!
+Some things may work better than others, and sometimes you just have to try it!